Leona Lewis: 2009–2010: Echo and The Labyrinth

 The first single released from Echo was "Happy", which was written by Lewis, Tedder and Evan Bogart and produced by Tedder.
 The single was released on 15 September 2009, peaking at number two in the UK, and reaching the top ten in Austria, Belgium, Germany, Ireland, Japan and Switzerland.
 Lewis also recorded the theme song for the 2009 science fiction film Avatar, directed by James Cameron.
 The song, "I See You", was written by James Horner and Simon Franglen.
 It was nominated for Best Original Song at the 67th Golden Globe Awards.
-Another usage of Lewis' album can be found in "My Hands", which was used in the international release of the Square Enix video game Final Fantasy XIII.
+Another usage of Lewis's album can be found in "My Hands", which was used in the international release of the Square Enix video game Final Fantasy XIII.
 In January 2010, Lewis provided vocals on a cover of "Everybody Hurts", released to help raise money for victims of the 2010 Haiti earthquake.
 The second single from Echo, "I Got You", was released in February 2010.
 In April 2010, she featured on a duet with Italian singer Biagio Antonacci, called "Inaspettata (Unexpected)", from his album Inaspettata.
 They performed the song on the Italian TV show Io Canto on 22 October 2010.
 Lewis performed a 13-piece set list at the Rock in Rio festival in Lisbon, Portugal, on 22 May 2010, including songs from Spirit and Echo.

 Lewis signed a book deal in January 2009 to release an illustrated autobiography in October 2009.
 The book, Dreams, contains mostly pictures taken by photographer Dean Freeman.
 At a book signing for Dreams on 14 October 2009, at the Piccadilly branch of Waterstone's book store in central London, Lewis was assaulted by a 29-year-old man from south London who began punching her in the head.
 He was arrested at the scene; the assailant was sectioned under the Mental Health Act 2007 and was charged with common assault.
 He admitted to the offence and was hospitalised for an indeterminate period.